General Terms and Conditions Last updated 9/11/2023.

 (b) the payment of the cost of resupplying the services.

-26. Flare (and our affiliates, where applicable) do not warrant that the platform meets any employer’s needs or that it will function as anticipated.
-The employer is responsible for determining that the functionality is appropriate for their purposes.
+27. Flare (and our affiliates, where applicable) do not warrant that the platform meets any employer’s needs or that it will function as anticipated.
+You are responsible for determining that the functionality is appropriate for their purposes.

-37. During the term of this agreement, Flare grants you a non-transferable, non-exclusive, royalty-free licence to use the Flare IP solely for the purposes of using the platform, and exercising your rights and performing your obligations under this agreement.
+38. During the term of this agreement, Flare grants you an Australia-wide, non-transferable, non-exclusive, royalty-free licence to use the Flare IP solely for the purposes of using the platform, and exercising your rights and performing your obligations under this agreement.
 You must comply (and ensure your employees comply) with all reasonable directions given by Flare in relation to the Flare IP.

 (a) keep the other party’s confidential information confidential;